CloudVLab/qwiklabs-content-bundle-spec/certification-content-bundle-spec.md

 #### Gated Steps

 Steps can optionally be marked as "gated".
-A gated step will be unavailable to the user until all preceding steps are completed, and all succeeding steps will be unavailable to the user until the gated step is complete.
+A gated step and all of its succeeding steps will be unavailable to the user until all preceding steps are completed.

 For example, consider the following order of steps, where steps `C` and `E` are gated: